 Certain elements of the Director's Cut version of the game have been carried over, such as both character's ability to score a critical hit against a zombie with a handgun, destroying the head completely, and the zombie reanimation of STARS Bravo member Forest Speyer.

 Master of Knifing

 Referencing the infamous 'Master of Unlocking' line of dialogue, the Master of Knifing mode is unlocked after completing the game.
 It consists of 5 rounds of increasingly difficult knife fights, culminating with the fight against the giant snake 'Yawn' from the main game.

-In addition, there is a multiplayer mode for up to 4 players that involves getting from one end of the level to another ether as a team or competitively, with multiple members of STARS playable and 3 maps to play on.
-The downsides of this mode are that you can't actually see anyone when you are playing the game (instead they are represented by colored stars in game) and that it is only local multiplayer, making replay value somewhat dubious.
+In addition, there is a multiplayer mode for up to 4 players that involves getting from one end of the level to another either as a team or competitively, with multiple members of STARS playable and 3 maps to play on.
+One notable downside, however, is that the other players are invisible whenst playing the mode and are instead represented by colored stars on the map.

 Like in the original release, completing the game with the 'Happy Ending'--the ending that features the survival of the player character's two supporting characters--will reward the player with a key to unlock a closet containing new costumes to wear.
 Alongside the original unlockable costume, both characters have available an additional outfit to wear exclusive to this version of the game.
 However the new costume is only available to change into in Rebirth mode.